29 December 2025

 And its description

 The walkway from our pool had been a little hurriedly finished up a few weeks ago, so the contractor offered to replace it at no charge.
 The masons did a very nice job this time, and their craftsmanship and honorable conduct was appreciated.
-(See below for the way to properly handle this, which Gerrit accidentally maneuvered.)
+(See below for the way to properly handle this, which Gerrit accidentally navigated.)

 Tuesday Nov 25 through Friday Nov 28 Pat worked on her Portuguese Thanksgiving feast.
 She roasted some turkey breasts and legs, made stuffing, gravy, mashed potatoes, a sweet potato and spinach bake, appetizers, a Portuguese orange square dessert (Quadradinhos de Laranja, or "little squares of orange"), and pumpkin pie.
 She is making vegetarian variations of some dishes too.